Friedmann equations: History

 Friedmann published two cosmology papers in the 1922-1923 time frame.
 He adopted the same homogeneity and isotropy assumptions used by Albert Einstein and by Willem de Sitter in their papers, both published in 1917.
 Both of the earlier works also assumed the universe was static, eternally unchanging.
 Einstein postulated an additional term to his equations of general relativity to ensure this stability.
 In his paper, de Sitter showed that spacetime had curvature even in the absence of matter: the new equations of general relativity implied that a vacuum had properties that altered spacetime.

-The idea of static universe was a fundamental assumption of philosophy and science.
-However, Friedmann abandoned the idea in his first paper "On the curvature of space".
+The universe being static was a fundamental assumption of philosophy and science.
+However, Friedmann abandoned the idea in his first paper "On the Curvature of Space".
 Starting with Einstein's 10 equations of relativity, Friedmann applies the symmetry of an isotropic universe and a simple model for mass-energy density to derive a relationship between that density and the curvature of spacetime.
-He demonstrates that in addition to one solution is static, many time dependent solutions also exist.
+He demonstrates that in addition to a single static solution, many time dependent solutions also exist.

-Friedmann's second paper, "On the possibility of a world with constant negative curvature," published in 1924 explored more complex geometrical ideas.
-This paper establish the idea that that the finiteness of spacetime was not a property that could be established based on the equations of general relativity alone: both finite and infinite geometries could be used to give solutions.
+Friedmann's second paper, "On the Possibility of a World With Constant Negative Curvature," published in 1924 explored more complex geometrical ideas.
+This paper established the idea that the finiteness of spacetime was not a property that could be established based on the equations of general relativity alone: both finite and infinite geometries could be used to give solutions.
 Friedmann used two concepts of a three dimensional sphere as analogy: a trip at constant latitude could return to the starting point or the sphere might have an infinite number of sheets and the trip never repeats.

-Friedmann's paper were largely ignored except – initially – by Einstein who actively dismissed them.
+Friedmann's papers were largely ignored except – initially – by Einstein who actively dismissed them.
 However once Edwin Hubble published astronomical evidence that the universe was expanding, Einstein became convinced.
-Unfortunately for Friedmann, Georges Lemaître discovered some aspects of the same solutions and wrote persuasively about the concept of a universe born from a "primordial atom".
-Thus historians give these two scientists equal billing for the discovery.
+Independently of Friedmann, Georges Lemaître discovered some aspects of the same solutions and wrote persuasively about the concept of a universe born from a "primordial atom".
+Lemaître was credited with the Big Bang concept, but Friedmann's ideas were deeper and ultimately more influential for scientists.